moqiqiqi/Python-Data-Analysis/UCC_Projects/Airman_Database_Project/README.md

 With the ERD as a blueprint, the next step was to implement the database schema in MySQL Workbench.
 This involved creating tables for each entity and defining their relationships.

 Example Snippet:
--- Creating PERSON table
-CREATE TABLE PERSON (
-  PersonID INT AUTO_INCREMENT PRIMARY KEY,
-  Name VARCHAR(255) NOT NULL,
-  AddressLine1 VARCHAR(255) NOT NULL,
-  AddressLine2 VARCHAR(255),
-  PhoneNumber VARCHAR(15) NOT NULL,
-  Email VARCHAR(255) NOT NULL,
-  SocialInsuranceNumber VARCHAR(15) UNIQUE,
+-- CREATE TABLE IF NOT EXISTS customers ( customer_id INT UNSIGNED NOT NULL AUTO_INCREMENT, name VARCHAR(20) NOT NULL DEFAULT '', address VARCHAR(20) NOT NULL DEFAULT '',
+phone_number INT UNSIGNED,
+email VARCHAR(20) NOT NULL DEFAULT '',
-  Role ENUM('Customer', 'Pilot', 'Employee') NOT NULL );
+type VARCHAR(20) NOT NULL DEFAULT '',
+social_insurance_number INT UNSIGNED NOT NULL DEFAULT 0, PRIMARY KEY (customer_id)
+);

 **Step 3: Inserting Data**